sayanarijit/sayanarijit.github.io/src/site/notes/Armin Ronacher.md

 # Armin Ronacher

-Armin Ronacher is an [[oopensource]] developer, founder, speaker, blogger.
+Armin Ronacher is an [[opensource]] developer, founder, speaker, blogger.

 He is well knows for his contributions towards [[Python]], and currently [[Rust]] ecosystem.